-Strategy and Design Directorate
+Careers and Investment Design Directorate

-The Strategy & Design Directorate ensures the TEC takes a strategic approach to its role in the tertiary education sector by developing the TEC's short and longer term strategies that give effect to the tertiary education strategy (TES).
-This Directorate also plays an important role in the design and development of implementation plans, operational policies and products, and evaluation, in order to give effect to these strategies.
+The Careers and Investment Design Directorate ensures the TEC takes a strategic approach to its role in the tertiary education sector by developing the TEC's short- and longer-term strategies that give effect to the tertiary education strategy (TES) and the National Career System Strategy (NCSS).
+This Directorate also plays an important role in the design and development of implementation plans, operational policies and products, and evaluation, to give effect to these strategies.